-- 7. Poster or display showing the parts of a model rocket, with an explanation of the purpose of each part - 8.
-Poster or display explaining the function of the model rocket engine - 9.
-Poster or display showing one or more points from model rocketry safety code - 10.
+- 8. Poster or display showing the parts of a model rocket, with an explanation of the purpose of each part - 9.
+Poster or display explaining the function of the model rocket engine - 10.
+Poster or display showing one or more points from model rocketry safety code - 11.
 Model Rocket made from a kit.
-Must be safe and functional for flight. - 11.
+Must be safe and functional for flight. - 12.
 Model Rocket designed and built by exhibitor.
 Must be safe and functional for flight.
-These rockets include water rockets, air powered rockets, or any rocket built without a commercial kit.) - 12.
+These rockets include water rockets, air powered rockets, or any rocket built without a commercial kit.) - 13.
+Launched rocket Rocket must have been launched prior to the Tulsa State Fair.
+Please include a 3"x5" card stating approximate height rocket flew during launch. - 14.
 Poster on any other topic pertaining to rocketry.
 (Example: History of Rocketry, NASA Rockets, Commercial Rockets, Recent Rocket Launches, Purpose of Rockets, Rocket designs, etc)